Coherent-Partners/spark-python-sdk/docs/batches.md

 | `Spark.batches.of(id).dispose()`            | [Close a batch pipeline](#close-a-batch-pipeline).|
 | `Spark.batches.of(id).cancel()`             | [Cancel a batch pipeline](#cancel-a-batch-pipeline).|

-The [Batches API][batch-apis] (in Beta) offers a set of endpoints that facilitate executing a Spark service for a large volume of input data.
-Spark provides a dedicated infrastructure specifically designed for parallel processing, capable of scaling up or down based on the data volume that needs to be processed.

-Utilizing this API will ensure optimal performance and scalability for your data processing tasks.
+[Batch API][batch-apis] provides a series of endpoints for processing high-volume data through Spark services.
+Built on a dedicated infrastructure, it enables efficient parallel processing that automatically scales based on workload demands.
+This API delivers optimal performance by dynamically adjusting computational resources to match your data processing needs.

 > [!NOTE]
-> It should be noted that the Batches API is highly recommended when dealing with
-> datasets consisting of more than 10,000 records, with a calculation time longer than 500ms.
+> Batch API is the optimal choice for processing large datasets with over 10,000 records
+> or calculations exceeding 500ms.
+While alternatives like the [Services API](./services.md) exist,
+> the Batch APIs provide the most efficient solution for high-volume data processing unless
-> Unless you have specific requirements or reasons to use a different approach,
+> specific requirements dictate otherwise.
-> such as [Services API](./services.md) as an alternative, this API is the way to go.

-For more information on the Batches API and its endpoints, refer to the [API reference][batch-apis].
+For more information on the Batch API and its endpoints, refer to the [API reference][batch-apis].

 ## Describe batch pipelines across a tenant

-This method retrieves detailed info on recently run batch pipelines across a tenant.
+This method provides a comprehensive overview of batch pipelines executed within a tenant.
-It helps you keep track of existing batches and their statuses.
-Remember that this will only provide information about batches that are in progress or recently completed (i.e., within the past hour).
+It allows you to monitor and track both active and recently completed batches (within the last hour).
+Use this method to efficiently manage and analyze your batch processing operations.

 ### Arguments